-My printer cuts off the bottom of the page [SOLVED]
+Find out why your printer cuts of the bottom of the page and how to fix it

 It is not entirely unusual for printers to cut off the bottom of printed pages.
 Sometimes the bottom half of lines or footers don’t appear in printed output when printers cannot print below a certain point.

-Thus, the whole page isn’t always the full printable area for printers with paper-feeding mechanisms that leave smalls parts of sheets blank.
-Consequently, some users need to adjust their print settings to fix printing that cut out the bottom of the pages.
+Thus, the whole page isn’t always the full printable area for printers with paper-feeding mechanisms that leave small parts of sheets blank.
+Consequently, some users need to adjust their print settings to fix printing that cuts out the bottom of the pages.

 To avoid printer cutting off the bottom of the page, check the instructions below.

 Why is my printer not printing the whole page?